John Denver Plane Crash: Autopsy Report and Investigation Findings

 • The aircraft struck the water in a nearly vertical nose-down attitude at high speed

-• There was no evidence of fire or smoke before impact
+• No evidence of fire or smoke before impact

 • Engine noise was consistent with normal operation until impact